 Performance lags with large projects.

-Sublime Text has always been known for its speed and simplicity.
-It's technically a text editor, but with the right package setup, it can function surprisingly well as a Node JS IDE.
-It is a likable choice if you value performance and minimalism over built-in complexity.
+Sublime is technically a text editor, but it can function as an IDE.
+It is a likable choice if you like minimalism.
 It doesn't come with debugging tools like VS Code or WebStorm, but for many devs, that's not a deal-breaker.
 If you like to build your own toolkit and work in a snappy environment, Sublime is a go-to choice.

 Rapid project switching and split editing.